PrashamTrivedi/AWS_C002_Notes/ec2.md

 ## EC2 Network & DNS Architecture
 - Each instnace has atlease one Elastic Network Interface or ENI.
-- We can have more than one ENI, which can be on other Subnet.
-But all ENI should be in same AZ.
+- We can have more than one ENI, which can be on other Subnet. **But all ENI should be in same AZ**.
 - ENI can have properties
     - MAC address
     - Primary IPV4 private IP from available subnet IP range.